Congress leader Kirti Azad joins TMC | Politics

 Congress leader Kirti Azad joined the Trinamool Congress in the national capital on Tuesday in the presence of party chief and West Bengal Chief Minister Mamata Banerjee.

-Besides Azad, former JDU general secretary Pavan Varma also joined the TMC.
+Former JDU general secretary Pavan Varma and Ashok Tanwar, who quit the Congress in 2019, also joined the TMC.

 ''I'll work under the leadership of Mamata Banerjee and I'll start working on the field.
 The BJP's politics is divisive and we will fight it.
 Today, a personality like her is needed in the country who can show it the right direction,'' Azad said after joining.
 Varma, a former advisor to Bihar Chief Minister Nitish Kumar, was expelled from the ruling JD(U) in 2020.

-He was an MP until July 2016.
-He was also the national general secretary and spokesperson of the party.
+He was an MP until July 2016 and spokesperson of the party.
+Varma has also been a former diplomat and spokesperson for the Ministry of External Affairs (MEA).

-''Looking at the current political circumstances and the potential in Mamata Banerjee, I have today joined TMC,'' said Varma.
+''Looking at the current political circumstances and the potential in Mamata Banerjee, I have today joined TMC,'' he said.

-Another Congress leader slated to join the TMC later in the evening is Ashok Tanwar, who quit the Congress in October 2019 and launched his own party.
+After inducting Tanwar into the TMC, Banerjee said that he will go to Kolkata and Goa and she will visit Haryana and work will begin in the state immediately.

+''The TMC family is complete.
+Ashok Tanwar is not alone.
+I have told him to begin work and he will visit both Kolkata and Goa.
+He will go to Haryana and travel the state.
+We have to all work together and even I want to go to Haryana,'' she said.

 Banerjee, who is in Delhi, always meets Congress president Sonia Gandhi during her visits.
 However, TMC sources indicated that the West Bengal chief minister may give it a miss this time.